RickCraig/localmodel/README.md

 - Added query number modifiers ($gt, $gte, $lt, $lte)

 ## To Do
-- Add the option of using localsession
 - Add references/relationships to other models
 - Add Populate (similar to Mongoose)
 - Add a basic aggregate function
-- Split off matching to it's own function
 - Add batch update
 - Add Count helper